-In December 2019, the FMA filed two sets of civil proceedings against CBLC, its six former directors and its former chief financial officer alleging breaches of New Zealand’s Financial Markets Conduct Act 2013.
+In December 2019, the FMA filed two sets of civil proceedings against CBLC, its six former directors and its former chief financial officer alleging breaches of the Financial Markets Conduct Act 2013.
 These proceedings are before the High Court of New Zealand.

-Also in December 2019, the SFO filed criminal charges against some of CBLI’s former directors and chief financial officer alleging theft by a person in a special relationship, obtaining by deception and false accounting.
-An eight-week trial of these charges was scheduled to commence in the High Court at Auckland in September 2021 but was adjourned for reasons relating to covid-19 restrictions.
+Also in December 2019, the SFO filed criminal charges against some of CBLI’s former directors and its chief financial officer alleging theft by a person in a special relationship, obtaining by deception and false accounting.
+Trial at the High Court in Auckland is scheduled to commence in April 2023.

 2 Outline the legal framework for corporate liability in your country.